MicrosoftDocs/architecture-center/docs/web-apps/spring-apps/spring-apps-multi-region-content.md

 ## Scenario deployment

-A deployment for this reference architecture is available at [Azure Spring Apps multiregion reference architecture](https://github.com/Azure-Samples/azure-spring-apps-multi-region) on GitHub.
+A deployment for this reference architecture is available at [Azure Spring Apps multi-region reference architecture](https://github.com/Azure-Samples/azure-spring-apps-multi-region) on GitHub.
 The deployment uses Terraform templates.

 To deploy the architecture, [follow the step-by-step instructions](https://github.com/Azure-Samples/azure-spring-apps-multi-region#getting-started).